tomdu3/CI-project-1/README.md

 - Google Maps were implemented with the help of [How to embed a Google Map into a web page](https://extension.umaine.edu/plugged-in/technology-marketing-communications/web/tips-for-web-managers/embed-map/)
 - Instructions on how to implement form validation on the Contact Us page was taken from the Code Institute Course.
 - The icons used on the pages were taken from [Font Awesome](https://fontawesome.com/)
+- The conversion of the JPEG images to WEBP was made with [Webp Converter](https://developers.google.com/speed/webp) by following the instructions from [Linuxways](https://linuxways.net/ubuntu/how-to-convert-png-jpeg-to-webp-in-ubuntu-also-webp-to-png-and-jpeg/).

 ### Media